jethornton/flexgui/docs_flex/source/menu.rst

    application if you don't have the Exit action or an Exit Push Button or Press ALT-F4 to close the GUI.

-This shows the typical menu catagories which are the first items in each menu.
+This shows the typical menu categories which are the first items in each menu.
 The image is from the Qt Designer.

 .. image:: /images/menu-02.png
    :align: center

 The following table shows the menu name you type into Qt Designer and the action name that is created by the Qt Designer.
-Menu catagories like `File` don't create an action name.
+Menu categories like `File` don't create an action name.

 .. csv-table:: Menu Items